Fender American Design Stratocaster #1 and Telecaster #1

 The Fender Twelfth Fret American Design Strat #1 is a true workhorse guitar, built from hand-chosen components and the finest hardware features available.
 It sells for $1599 including hardshell case.

-Fender Twelfth Fret American Design Telecaster #1
+Fender Twelfth Fret American Design Telecaster #1 - SOLD

 With the Stratocaster design finalized, I decided that I needed to create a “sister guitar” to go along with it.
 So I went to work creating a Telecaster that would match the Strat in terms of both looks and functionality.
 I thought it would be difficult to choose a Tele body that looked as nice as the metallic blue strat body I’d already found.
 How wrong I was.